ddnexus/pagy/docs/api/frontend.md

 ## I18n

 Pagy is I18n ready.
-That means that all the UI strings that pagy uses are stored in a [dictionaray YAML file](https://github.com/ddnexus/pagy/blob/master/lib/locales/pagy.yml), ready to be customized and/or translated/pluralized.
+That means that all the UI strings that Pagy uses are stored in a [dictionaray YAML file](https://github.com/ddnexus/pagy/blob/master/lib/locales/pagy.yml), ready to be customized and/or translated/pluralized.

 The YAML file is available at `Pagy.root.join('locales', 'pagy.yml')`.
 It contains a few entries used in the the UI by helpers and templates through the [pagy_t method](#pagy_tpath-vars) (eqivalent to the `I18n.t` or rails `t` helper).

-By default, the `pagy_t` method uses the pagy implementation of I18n, which does not depend on the `I18n` gem in any way.
+By default, the `pagy_t` method uses the Pagy implementation of I18n, which does not depend on the `I18n` gem in any way.
 It's _5x faster_ and uses _3.5x less memory_, but it provides only pluralization/interpolation without translation, so it's only useful with single language apps (i.e. only `fr` or only `en` or only ...)

 If you need full blown I18n, you should require the `i18n` extra, which will override the `pagy_t` method to use directly `::I18n.t`.

 ### Pagy::Frontend::I18N Constant

-The `Pagy::Frontend::I18N` constant is the core of the pagy I18n implementation.
+The `Pagy::Frontend::I18N` constant is the core of the Pagy I18n implementation.
 It has no effect if you use the `i18n` extra (which uses the `I18n.t` method directly).
 This constant allows to control the dictionary file to load and the pluralization proc.

 #### Pagy::Frontend::I18N.load_file(file)